Search Pennsylvania Public Records & Databases (Free)

 People who need assistance obtaining public (and any private) records can reach out to the appropriate court office on this Contact Us page.
 They can also go to the Courts of Common Pleas page and choose their local court from the list or the map.

-How to Perform a Bankruptcy Search for Pennsylvania
+How To Perform a Bankruptcy Search in Pennsylvania

 Anyone wanting to locate bankruptcy records would be glad to know that Pennsylvania has three bankruptcy courts: